- Machine mark removal and rust removal

 In addition, the shape can determine whether a finishing media will be lodging within the holes of workpieces.

 Popular shapes and their preferred usages include:

-Triangles have angles which help to provide greater infiltration into remote areas.
-Their flat surfaces typically have longer contact time on edges for radiusing and deburring.
+Triangles have angles that help to provide greater infiltration into remote areas.
+Their flat surfaces typically have a longer contact time on edges for radiusing and deburring.
 This makes it the standard and most common media shape for deburring.

 Tri Stars are available in a 22-degree angle cut, designed to reach more inaccessible parts of the workpiece, such as holes and slots.
 It does this better than triangles.

-Cones’s are excellent for finishing because their flat and round areas.
+Cones are excellent for finishing because of their flat and round areas.
 They roll excellently well in mass finishing machines and are a good choice when it comes to finishing workpieces that have no holes or enhancing slots.
-Cones are one of the most preferred choice of finishing media shapes in mass finishing.
+Cones are one of the most preferred choices of finishing media shapes in mass finishing.

-Tetrahedron has points that help to reach difficult areas, and flats for deburring, radiusing.
+Tetrahedron has points that help to reach difficult areas and flats for deburring and radiusing.
 This is a good choice for mixing with triangles for exterior surfacing with hard-to-reach places.
 Although, its sharp points make it prone to chipping

 Pyramids shaped finishing media hardly get lodged in holes.
 It works by using its many flat angles to finish slots and flat areas.
 They finish workpieces much faster because of their shape and for being able to fill lots of voids within the mass.

 Ellipse is used for surface refinement of hard-to-reach areas and is adaptable to many applications.
-They improve surfaces and have an extended usage life.
+It improves surfaces and has an extended usage life.
 Mostly used on finishing multi-shaped turbine blades, heat sinks, and slotted areas.

 11. How long do finishing media last?